Look up at the night sky. Do you see the Milky Way?

 “That won’t be a problem,” he said.
 “These are the daughters of the lord of heaven.
 They have come to the mortal realm donning coats made by gods and are only permitted to return to the other world while in possession of those coats.
 You need only to take one of these garments when they are unaware and one of the maidens will become your bride.”

-As it turns out, the old ox had been a sacred bull who once dwelled among the gods but had been temporarily banished to the earthly realm after committing a crime.
-Because of this, the old ox was familiar with the workings of the heavenly realm.
+Because of this, the old ox was familiar with the workings of heaven.
 In his time among the mortals, he had witnessed the quiet, honest and diligent nature of the Cowherd and wished to lend him a hand in improving his prospects.

 The Cowherd followed the old ox’s instructions and, while the Weaver Girl was absorbed in conversation with her sisters, he quietly slipped away with her coat.

-He appeared before the distressed maiden to return her coat and offered her his sincerest apologies.
-The maiden, touched by the Cowherd’s honesty, considered for a moment and decided to remain in the mortal realm to be his companion.
+He appeared before the distressed maiden to return her coat and offered her his apologies.
+The maiden, touched by the Cowherd’s honesty, decided to remain in the mortal realm to be his companion.

-Eventually, love blossomed between the unlikely pair and they became married.
+Love blossomed between the unlikely pair and, soon, they were married.
 A year later, twins—a boy and a girl—were born to their union and they lived happily as a family.
-He continued to work the land with the old ox and she continued weaving at their home.
+The Cowherd continued to work the land with the old ox and the Weaver Girl continued weaving at their home.

-The Cowherd and his children were stopped, however, at the Silver River which marked the boundary between the two realms.
-The gods still did not approve of their union and had caused the Silver River to swell, preventing the Cowherd from advancing.
+The gods still did not approve of their union and had caused the Silver River to swell, preventing the Cowherd from advancing to Heaven.

-At this impasse, a flock of 10,000 magpies, impressed by the bond between the Cowherd and the Weaver Girl, gathered to form a bridge across the raging Silver River, allowing the Cowherd and his children to enter the heavenly realm.
+At this impasse, a flock of 10,000 magpies gathered to form a bridge across the raging Silver River, allowing the Cowherd and his children to enter the heavenly realm.

-The gods, witnessing this miracle, finally relented and permitted the pair to reunite.
-However, a condition was laid out before the couple: “Gods are not meant to mingle with mortals” the couple was told.
-They, therefore, could not live together.
-The children were to remain with their father in the mortal realm and, once each year—on the seventh eve of the seventh lunar month, the Cowherd was permitted bring the children to meet with the Weaver Girl on the magpie bridge across the Silver River.
+The gods finally relented—somewhat— and ordered that the children were to remain with their father in the mortal realm, but once each year, on the seventh eve of the seventh lunar month, the Cowherd was permitted to bring the children to meet with the Weaver Girl on the magpie bridge across the Silver River.

-Because of this tale, the seventh eve of the seventh lunar month came to be celebrated as the Far Eastern equivalent of Valentine’s Day and the stars Vega and Altair—representing the Weaver Girl and the Cowherd—came to symbolize the true romantic love associated with this story.
+Today, the seventh eve of the seventh lunar month is celebrated as the Far Eastern equivalent of Valentine’s Day and the stars Vega and Altair—representing the Weaver Girl and the Cowherd—came to symbolize the true romantic love associated with this story.